dgwight/context-labs/README.md

 - The selectable values are dynamic based on the values that exist on clients
 - I considered having a separate page / url for the client detail, but decided that there would be too much unused space on desktop
+- I assumed that all the filtering / search should be done on the frontend, though some of this would occur on the backend in a real app

 ## State Management

 The app is small enough that I didn't use pinia and instead had the components send their data updates up to index.vue with
 $emit.

 ## Testing